nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 ## welcome

 You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

-It is full of primordial libraries, monkey patches, self-modifying code, viral hacks and even containers running a different operating system.
+Your genome is full of primordial libraries, monkey patches, self-modifying code, viral hacks and even containers running a different operating system.

 This talk is all about the freakish parallels between cell biology and computer architecture.

 ### introduction

-My name's Nick Moore, I'm a consultant, software developer, notorious tinkerer.
+My name's Nick Moore, I'm a consultant, working in software development and systems architecture.
 I've been working with computers for a very long time and Python for a fair proportion of that.

 Recently I've been doing some work in bioinformatics.